TZstatsADS/Fall2018-Project2-sec2proj2_grp2/README.md

 	+  Zhong, Chenzhong cz2486@columbia.edu
 	+  Zhong, Qingyang qz2317@columbia.edu

-+ **Project summary**:In this project we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of New York school.
-Our project takes all available data on colleges and universities in New York State and creates a useful shiny app that allows users to explore and compare schools based on user-specific filtering criteria.
-The purpose of our design is to provide users with a bird's eye view of New York colleges and universities; allow them to filter, search, and group schools by their preferred criteria; and further compare two schools on a more micro level.
++ **Project summary**:Our project takes all available data on colleges and universities across US and creates a useful shiny app that allows users to explore, compare and recommend the same.
+Our users can be anybody from prospective students, concerned parents and anybody else who wishes to see the landscape of college education in the United States.

-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
++ **Contribution statement**: (In order of alphabetical order) Yang Cai worked on the Recommendations, Comparison and Combination of the UI.
+Yang Chen worked on the Map and Comparison.
+Atishay Sehgal worked on the Map, Comparison and Presentation.
+Chenzhong Zhong worked on the Comparison.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.